Gertrude of Austria: Marriage to Herman VI, Margrave of Baden

+Marriage to Roman Danylovich

-Gertrude lost the favour of the curia and with it the chance to recover the Babenberg dominions of Austria and Styria when she refused to marry the brother of Count William II of Holland, Floris, who was also the favored candidate of Pope Innocent IV.
+Gertrude lost the favour of the curia and with it the chance to recover the Babenberg dominions of Austria and Styria when she refused to marry the brother of Count William II of Holland, Floris, who was also the favoured candidate of Pope Innocent IV.
 In the meantime, her aunt and competitor for the duchies of Austria and Styria, Margaret, married Ottokar of Bohemia, the second son and next heir of Wenceslaus I. The aristocracy accepted Margaret and Ottokar as the rulers of Austria.

 On 12 July 1252, having lost most of her support, Gertrude formed an alliance with Béla IV of Hungary and married his relative, Roman Danylovich, Prince of Halicz, a member of the Rurikid dynasty.
-In 1253, Gertrude gave birth to her only child from this union, Maria.
+In 1253, Gertrude gave birth to her only child from this union, Maria Romanovna.
 However, after failing to establish himself as Duke of Austria, Roman left Gertrude and their daughter to return to Hungary.
-Shortly thereafter, the marriage was formally dissolved.
+Shortly after the marriage was dissolved.

 Eventually, in 1254, Gertrude received a portion of Styria, 400 silver marks annually, and the towns of Voitsberg and Judenburg as her residences.
 In 1267, as neither Gertrude nor her son Frederick forswore their claim to the duchies of Styria and Austria, King Ottokar II dispossessed them of their lands.
-Ottokar was largely motivated since he sought to remarry into the Hungarian royal house; he could not expect an heir with the significantly older and barren Margaret.
+Ottokar was largely motivated since he sought to remarry into the Hungarian royal house; he could not expect an heir with the significantly older Margaret who was past child bearing age.
 That same year, the death of Margaret made Gertrude the only legitimate heir to the Babenberg dynasty.

-Decline
+Later life and death

 On 8 September 1268, Gertrude's son Frederick, who had accompanied Conradin on his Italian expedition, was captured in Astura to the south of Anzio.
 Handed over to Charles of Anjou, he remained in degrading imprisonment in the Castel dell'Ovo in Naples until his public beheading in the Piazza del Mercato in Naples on 29 October.
 The following year, Gertrude was exiled and lost her claim to Windisch-Feistritz.
 Again, she found refuge with her family in Meissen.

 Gertrude's other claims were ultimately lost when Rudolf I of Germany granted her duchies to his own sons in 1282.
 Six years later, on 24 April 1288, Gertrude died in the Poor Clare convent of Saint Afra near Seusslitz in Meissen.
 She was buried in this monastery.